ZhuZhouFan/GRACE/README.md

 ## Environment
 Main settings: Python 3.9 & Pytorch 1.11.0

-Minor settings: to complete.
+Minor settings: To complete.

 ## Data

 The price and volume Data of each stock, sector-industry relation data, and wiki relation data, could be downloaded from the official repositiy of Feng (2019); see [\[stock data\]](https://github.com/hennande/Temporal_Relational_Stock_Ranking/tree/master/data).

-In the meanwhile, the daily Fama French five factors could be downloaded from the homepage of Kenneth R. French; see [\[factor data\]](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)
+In the meanwhile, the daily Fama French five factors could be downloaded from the homepage of Kenneth R. French; see [\[factor data\]](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).

 ## data_pipe
 | Script | Function |